A variational quantum algorithm for entanglement quantification: Bures resources quantification

 Consider now a given quantum resource $\mathcal{R}(\rho)$ of state $\rho$, such as entanglement, quantum discord, or quantum coherence.
 Let $\sigma$ be a free state of this quantum resource, such as a separable state, a classical-quantum state, or an incoherent state.
 Then the quantum resource contained in the state $\rho$ can be quantified as

-where the minimization over $\sigma$ means that the optimization is taken over the set of all free states, while the minimization over $|\Phi(\sigma)\rangle$ is due to Uhlmann's theorem as discussed in the Sec.~\ref{sec:uhlmann}.
+where the minimization over $\sigma$ means that the optimization is taken over the set of all free states, while the minimization over $|\Phi(\sigma)\rangle$ is due to Uhlmann's theorem as discussed in the Appendix \ref{sec:uhlmann}.